A thumbnail image for How to Clean a Hot Tub Filter.

-Why Cleaning Your Hot Tub Filter is Essential
+Why Your Hot Tub Filter Matters

-Extending the Lifespan of Your Hot Tub
+Identifying Your Hot Tub Filter

 A woman cleaning hot tub filter.